-A Guide for Foreigners
+A Guide for Foreigners.
+2nd Edition

 Koreans bow when greeting and there are a few rules on how deep the bow is and who initiates it, but you will find that handshakes are increasingly popular in business, especially with non-Koreans.